Dendroculus/kurumi-discord-bot/README.md

 All trademarks and copyrights related to Discord are owned by their respective owners.

 All anime characters and artwork shown are the property of their respective creators.
-Used here for non-commercial, portfolio purposes only.
+Used here for non-commercial, portfolio purposes only. <br><br>
+⚠️ GIF files are not included.
+Please place kurumi.gif (and others if needed) in the assets/ folder before using commands that has GIF outputs.

 ## Artwork Attribution